Fordham Bedford Community Services provides education programs that serve elementary and high school students in our community.

 College Readiness for High Schoolers

 The second program in the College Readiness series is the S.A.T.
-Preparation Course operates from late fall through spring and is exclusively for students in Junior year.
-Students who have successfully completed the Sophomore Skills Course are automatically eligible to enroll, new students must submit a completed application in the fall to be considered for the program.
-All new students will be invited to an interview before final decisions are made.
-The students participate in weekly sessions and prepare for the exam through 3 full length practice exams.
-Similar to the Sophomore Skills class, students work in small groups with tutors.
+Preparation Course which operates from late fall through spring and is exclusively for students in Junior year.
+Students who have successfully completed the Sophomore Skills Course are automatically eligible to enroll and new students must submit an application in the fall and interview to be considered for the program.
+The students participate in weekly sessions and prepare for the exam through three full length practice exams.
+Like the Sophomore Skills class, students work in small groups with tutors.
 Whenever possible, college tours are scheduled for students to attend with program staff.
-Due to the current pandemic, most visits will be coordinated virtually.
-This course is currently offered remotely.

 Interested students can contact:

 Christine Lopez, email@example.com

 We support elementary school students through after school tutoring and recreational activities.
 Due to the current pandemic we are working with students remotely.
 We recognize that learning may look different now and we would like to support younger students in their learning.
 Families interested in receiving remote tutoring and recreational activities can contact our program staff at:

 In the summer, FBCS provides a variety of recreation programs designed to engage youth during the summer.
 Children participate in summer programming, while youth are given an opportunity to work in various programs.